neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    With the `--content` flag, it optionally downloads the content of all files in the repository.
 If `--content` is not specified, new files will be empty placeholders.

-2. The content of individual files can be retrieved using
+2. The content of individual files can be retrieved using:
    ```
    gin get-content <filename>
    ```